BgeeDB/BgeeDB_R/README.md

 #### Format the table of results after an enrichment test for anatomical terms

-We have built the ```makeTable``` function to help filter and format the results.
-Results are sorted by p-value, and a FDR values are proposed.
+We built the ```makeTable``` function to filter and format the test results.
+Results are sorted by p-value, and FDR values are calculated.

 *Warning*: it is debated if FDR correction is appropriate on enrichment tests, since tests on different terms of the ontologies are not independent.
 A nice discussion can be found in the vignette of the ```topGO``` package.

 ```{r}